kianenigma/what-blockchain-actually/content/Content/Appendices/Proof of Work and Proof of Stake.md

 ---
-Description: More details about how proof of work and stake work and achieve economic security.
+description: More details about how proof of work and stake work and achieve economic security.
 ---

 ## Introduction